Personalization in Serious Games and Gamification for Healthcare: A Three-Tiered Review of Models, Methods and Opportunities: Abstract

 \section{Abstract}

-Serious games, games with a primary objective other than pure entertainment, and gamification, the use of game elements in non-game contexts, have shown to have positive effects on health outcomes of eHealth applications.
-However, research has shown that a shift towards a more personalised approach is needed, considering the diversity of users and their contexts.
-This introduces new challenges to the domain of serious games and gamification (SGG) as research is needed on how such personalisation is achieved.
-A literature search was conducted, using Web of Science and PubMed, to provide an overview of personalisation strategies applied in SGG in health.
-In total, 31 articles were identified, of which 22 reported on a serious game and 9 focused on gamification.
-Results indicate that personalised serious games and gamification have been applied most in the fields of behaviour change and rehabilitation.
-Furthermore, the use of machine learning and artificial intelligence (AI) for personalisation shows promise as they can find patterns and relationships in large data sets.
-Findings indicated that reusability is still an under-highlighted aspect in the design and development of personalised SGG, as only 10 out of 31 articles reported on some form of reuse.
-Future research should go towards the standardisation of the development of personalised SGG by focusing on the reusability of the different components and the use of generative AI.
-This standardisation holds the potential to simplify the design process and involvement of domain experts and facilitates a more detailed evaluation of different personalisation strategies.
+Serious games and gamification (SGG) have shown to have positive effects on health outcomes of eHealth applications.
+However, research has shown that a shift towards a personalized approach is needed, considering the diversity of users.
+This introduces new challenges to the domain of SGG as research is needed on how such personalization is achieved.
+A literature search was conducted to provide an overview of personalization strategies.
+In total, 50 articles were identified, 35 reported on a serious game and 15 focused on gamification.
+We introduce a three‑tiered classification model, including a model level, a personalization paradigm level, and algorithmic framework level to synthesize how personalization is implemented.
+Data‑driven approaches are most common overall (22/50), with knowledge‑driven and hybrid methods more prevalent in rehabilitation, reflecting safety and explainability requirements.
+Popular modeling choices include Hexad‑based player modeling and ontologies for expert knowledge integration.
+Despite encouraging results, reusability remains limited, impeding comparison and knowledge transfer.
+This review outlines opportunities for progress: shareable knowledge assets, swap‑friendly personalization engines, and clinically bounded hybrid approaches, alongside cautious use of generative AI to accelerate design while maintaining safety and explainability.
+This classification framework and synthesis aims to guide more modular, comparable, and clinically aligned personalized SGG.

-\begin{highlights} \item The largest application domains of personalised serious games and gamification are behaviour change and rehabilitation. \item Ontologies and rule-based approaches are popular to integrate domain expertise whereas the Hexad Player Framework is most used for player modelling. \item Reuse of components of personalised serious games and gamification remains underresearched as only 10 out of 31 identified articles mentioned some form of reusability. \end{highlights}
+\begin{highlights} \item A unified three-tiered classification framework that structures how personalization is implemented in \gls{sgg} for health. \item A comprehensive synthesis of 50 personalized \gls{sgg} systems published between 2014-2025, spanning 6 health domains \item A detailed examination of player and expert knowledge models, highlighting how user data, medical data, sensor data, and domain expertise are represented and integrated withing such \gls{sgg} systems. \item A cross-study analysis of personalization paradigms, revealing domain-specific trends and constraints. \item The first focused review of reusability in personalized \gls{sgg}, identifying how reusable components, such as ontologies or modular architectures, are currently implemented and where the gaps remain. \end{highlights}